-For a long time, I thought loafers were a bit too “stuffy” or academic, but honestly, they go with everything.
-They can make a simple pair of jeans look polished, or tone down a short skirt so you don’t feel too exposed.
+I felt loafers were a bit too “stuffy” or academic for a while, but they really go with everything.
+They can add a sophisticated touch to a pair of jeans and/or make a short skirt less revealing.

 1. Utility Jacket and Mini Skirt

-This is such a great mix of styles.
-Take a tough, greenish utility jacket and wear it over a cardigan.
+SaveIt’s a really cool blend of styles.
+Wear a utility jacket over a cardigan.
 Then, pair it with a simple mini skirt.
-The loafers tie it all together.
+The loafers complete the look.

-It stops the skirt from feeling too “girly” and makes the jacket feel a bit smarter.
-It’s perfect for a weekend brunch where you want to look cute but relaxed.
+Prevents the skirt from being too “girly” and makes the jacket a little more “smart”.
+It’s ideal for weekend brunch when you want to be elegant but nonchalant.

 2. Black Leather Bomber Jacket and White Pants